 Public Policy Advocacy

-TECNA represents approximately 60 IT and technology trade organizations that, in turn, represent more than 22,000 technology-related companies in North America.
+TECNA represents over 60 IT and technology trade organizations that, in turn, represent more than 22,000 technology-related companies in North America.
 TECNA empowers regional technology organizations and serves as their collective voice in helping grow the North American technology economy.

 TECNA is dedicated to empowering and mobilizing the grassroots tech community to impact legislative and regulatory issues important to growth, innovation and job creation.